zytx121/zytx121.github.io/_pages/about.md

 Before that, he received his bachelor degree at the [Computer Science School](http://cs.whu.edu.cn/), Wuhan University.
 You can find his CV [here](/files/resume.pdf).

+He built and released [MMDetection3D](https://github.com/open-mmlab/mmdetection3d), and have been leading the development of [MMDetection](https://github.com/open-mmlab/mmdetection) and [MMDetection3D](https://github.com/open-mmlab/mmdetection3d) since July 2020 and Jan.
+2020, respectively.
+He has also led the development of [MMCV](https://github.com/open-mmlab/mmcv) in Aug.
+2021 to Feb.
+2022.

 Recent News
 ------------------------

+[Video K-Net](https://arxiv.org/abs/2204.04656) is accepted by CVPR 2022 (oral).
+(May., 2022)

 [K-Net](https://www.mmlab-ntu.com/project/knet/index.html) is accepted by NeurIPS 2021.
 Code has been released at [here](https://github.com/ZwwWayne/K-Net).
 (Oct., 2021)